 In Vietnam, there is limited research on PM2.5 source contributions using low-cost sensors, while emission inventories are more commonly used.
-A PM2.5 emission inventory study in Ho Chi Minh City by Ho Quoc Bang et al. (2017) reported that restaurants and food stalls accounted for 29.56% of total PM2.5 emissions from area sources (24), highlighting their significant contribution to urban air pollution.
+A PM2.5 emission inventory study in Ho Chi Minh City reported that restaurants and food stalls accounted for 29.56% of total PM2.5 emissions from area sources [24], highlighting their significant contribution to urban air pollution.